Hunter-Wrynn/Hunter-Wrynn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a senior student at College of Computer Science and Technology, Southeast University, majoring in Artificial Intelligence, and will graduate from Southeast University with a B.S. in Engineering in 2025!
+During my undergraduate studies, I was fortunate to be advised by Prof. <a href='https://yangxuntu.github.io/'>Xu Yang</a>.
 Additionally, I am an incoming Master student at <a href='https://www.lamda.nju.edu.cn/CH.MainPage.ashx'>LAMDA</a>@Nanjing University, advised by Prof. <a href='https://www.lamda.nju.edu.cn/yehj/'>Hanjia Ye</a>.